 About the guidance

 As readiness levels change, the National Youth Agency (NYA) are publishing guidance with Public Health England and the Health and Safety Executive on managing youth sector activities and spaces during COVID-19.
-You can read the guidance here or London Youth’s summary here.
+You can read the guidance here (updated on 8th August) or London Youth’s summary here.

 We support this guidance, the development of which London Youth had some input into.